Here's what we're doing to protect the waterways and environment we love.

 Equipment is designed for disassembly, using pure material where possible, and is now 100% waste free at production.
 Boards arrive packed in cardboard rather than plastic, making opening new kit a joy.

 Building high quality equipment means gear lasts a lifetime and Red do this better than anyone else, backing their products with a five year guarantee.
 After a season or two with us we sell them on for many years more fun and adventure.

 According to Greenpeace, PVC is the single most environmentally damaging of all plastics.
 It’s packed with chemical additives, making recycling impractical and expensive, and its production and disposal results in the release of toxic, chlorine-based chemicals.

-We’re aware there are lots of arguments and counter arguments about bio-degradability, waste and carbon footprint – and we don’t pretend to understand it all – but we believe that moving away from PVC is a positive step.
-Plus, with the EU planning it’s largest ban on toxic chemicals, it seems like good business sense for the industry too.
+We’re aware there are lots of arguments and counter arguments about bio-degradability, waste and carbon footprint – and we don’t pretend to understand it all – but we think that moving away from PVC is a positive step.
+And, with the EU planning its largest ever ban on toxic chemicals, it seems like good business sense for the industry too.

 Here’s Alex testing our first prototype in August 2023.